apache/arrow/docs/source/format/Flight.rst

    ``CancelFlightInfo`` action.

    A server should return an error status instead of a response if the query fails.
-The client should not retry the request except for ``TIMED_OUT`` and ``UNAVAILABLE``, which may not originate from the server.
+The client should not poll the request except for ``TIMED_OUT`` and ``UNAVAILABLE``, which may not originate from the server.
 #.
 Consume each endpoint returned by the server, as before.